stylekit/stylekit.github.io/_posts/2016-12-06-Creating-an-app-icon.md

 Creating an app icon that can be use for macOS apps<!--more--> It also supports retina screens.

-This applescript can convert a .png to an .icns file in **4 simple steps:**
+This applescripts can convert a .png to an .icns file in **4 simple steps:**

-**Step.1:** open the applescript app
+**Step.1:** open the AppleScript app
-**Step.2:** copy and paste the code into applescript from JoeFrizzell in the link bellow.
+**Step.2:** copy and paste the code into AppleScript from JoeFrizzell in the link bellow.
 **Step.3:** save as: IconMaker.app
 **Step.4:** drag and drop your .png onto the IconMaker.app you just created.